 - Powerbank (or maybe two) for keeping things charged up

-- Spare battery for your electric bike – if your planning on going to a remote area like the Scottish Highlands
+- A spare battery for your electric bike – if you’re planning on going to a remote area like the Scottish Highlands

 - Rechargeable lights

 Can I use a Solar Panel to Charge my E-Bike Battery?